SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/vhdl_generation.rst

 VHDL and Verilog attributes
 ---------------------------

-| In some situation, it's useful to give some attributes to some signals of a given design to obtain a specific synthesis result.
+| In some situations, it is useful to give attributes to some signals of a given design to modify synthesis.
-| To do that, on any signals or memory of your design you can call the following functions :
+| To do that, you can call the following functions on any signals or memories in the design:

 .. list-table::
    :header-rows: 1